ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

 3. Notional Architecture of using confidential computing in network

    Figure 1 is the architecture of confidential computing in network.
 Two new components Network User and Network M/OC are introduced in this document.
-The connection between Network User and Network M/OC depends on the implementation of specific network.
+The connection between Network User and Network M/OC depends on the implementation of specific network, and the network user requests for confidential computing resource is out of teep scope.
 The connection between Network User and UA (Untrusted Application) or TA depends on the implementation of application.
 The connection between TAM, TEEP Broker and TEEP Agent refers to the TEEP protocol.
 Interactions of all components in this scenario are described in the Usecase section.
 One real-world example could be expressed by this architecture.
 A company wants to process some personal data in a confidential cloud by network, in which it provides data analysis algorithm as TA, personal data as PD, and data transfer server as UA.
 When facing how to use confidential cloud, this architecture could provide specific steps based on different hardware architecture by the following usecases.

           +--------------------------------------+